Pug: Breed history, common health issues, and nutritional needs

 What are the nutritional needs of Pugs?

 High-protein diet: Pugs need about 25-30% of high-quality protein in their diet.
 In spite of their small size, they have a muscular build, and protein is the building block of muscle.
 Plus, protein also helps in weight management and maintenance of eye and nerve health.
 Lean proteins like chicken breast, fish, eggs, and lean pieces of lamb are the best way to provide protein to your pug.
 Paneer, chickpeas, etc., are also great plant sources.
+BLEP dog food recipes for pugs are built around exactly this: lean, high-quality protein sources that support muscle maintenance, healthy weight, and the eye and nerve health that pugs need extra support for.

 Omega fatty acids: Pugs have sensitive skin and coats that are prone to infections, especially demodicosis or red mange.
 Therefore, healthy sources of essential fatty acids such as fish oil, fatty fish, flaxseeds, cold-pressed sunflower oil (in moderation), etc. are great additions to their diet.
+All BLEP dog food recipes have been created keeping this need in mind, especially the Fish Beans Fresh Dog Food recipe.
+A pug's skin folds make it especially vulnerable to irritation and infections like demodicosis.
+Getting fatty acids right through diet is one of the simplest ways to support skin health from the inside.

 High-fibre, low-starch carbs: Pugs may get overweight easily, so a starchy diet is a strict no-no for them.
 Instead, low-calorie carbs like sweet potatoes, rice, oats, pumpkin, quinoa, carrots, peas, etc. increase palatability as well as give enough energy to keep them active.
 They also contain a good amount of fibre, which helps in keeping the gut healthy, absorption of nutrients, and proper bowel movement.